 Our community service program fosters leadership among our students.
 We promote positive working relationships with many service organizations, such as the Outreach Ministry of Good Shepherd Church.

 Since the needs of the community and county vary each year, events and happenings change to address these needs.
-Last year, students gleamed 2000 pounds of peppers from farmlands, providing vegetables for hundreds of needy families.
+Last year, students gleaned 2000 pounds of peppers from farmlands, providing vegetables for hundreds of needy families.
 They also packed and shipped 75,168 dried meals for families in Haiti.
-In addition to these large undertakings , we have on-going work in the Church’s food pantry, and collections for Thanksgiving, Christmas and Back to School supplies for our sister school in Indiantown.
+In addition to these large undertakings, we have ongoing work in the Church’s food pantry and collections for Thanksgiving, Christmas, and Back to School supplies for our sister school in Indiantown.
 We embrace the motto “many hands make for light work” and actively involve students in missionary type work that inspires them to continue this Christian virtue throughout their lives.

-School Assemblies are held each month featuring a monthly virtue, celebrating birthdays and recognizing individuals and groups for their accomplishments.
+School Assemblies are held each month featuring a monthly virtue, celebrating birthdays, and recognizing individuals and groups for their accomplishments.
 Each month a different grade level performs.
-There are often guest speakers which can foster an atmosphere of appreciation for the diversity in traditions, cultures, and interests of our community.
+We often invite guest speakers to help foster an atmosphere of appreciation for the diversity of traditions, cultures, and interests in our community.
 These assemblies are student led by the fifth graders and nourishes in them leadership and presentation skills, in addition to improving their writing skills for media and marketing purposes.

 To best serve the needs of all our students, Good Shepherd provides academic support in both reading and math.
 This support may be in the form of individual or group settings, and may include tools for either gifted, accelerated or remedial instruction.